 - a.
-Compliance with the GHG emission limit in Condition III.I.1.a shall be demonstrated through monitoring and emissions calculations performed in accordance in 40 CFR § 98.43(a). - b.
-Compliance with the GHG emission limit in Condition III.I.1.b shall be demonstrated as follows. - (1) GHG emissions shall be determined through monitoring and emissions calculations performed in accordance in 40 CFR § 98.43(a). - (2) The Permittee shall install, calibrate, maintain, and operate watt meters to continuously measure and record the gross electric output from each CTG and from the STG.
+Compliance with the GHG emission limit in Condition III.I.1.a shall be demonstrated through monitoring and emissions calculations performed in accordance with 40 CFR § 98.43(a). - b.
+Compliance with the GHG emission limit in Condition III.I.1.b shall be demonstrated as follows.

+- (1) GHG emissions shall be determined through monitoring and emissions calculations performed in accordance with 40 CFR § 98.43(a). - (2) The Permittee shall install, calibrate, maintain, and operate watt meters to continuously measure and record the gross electric output from each CTG and from the STG. - 3.
+Permit Shield

-Compliance with the terms of this Section shall be deemed compliance with the following applicable requirements: 40 CFR § 52.21(j)(2).
+Compliance with the terms of this Section shall be deemed compliance with the following applicable requirements: $40 \text{ CFR } \S 52.21(j)(2)$.